Zainab-Ipaye/flask-task-management-app/README.txt

 Task Management: Users can create, read, update tasks; admins can also delete.

 Project Management: Users and admins can manage projects with key fields (name, start/end date, status).

+Profile Management: Usernames and emails can be updated.

 Admin Controls: Admins can manage users and security roles.